Oxygen over-saturation in life and flute playing

 Oxygen keeps us alive.
 It helps our body circulate many of the nutrients it needs.
 Breathing, when done correctly, can stimulate the vagus nerve and calm our nervous system (or the opposite if we are truly in danger).
 Our breath removes toxins from the body, with the big one being CO2.
 In fact, when you lose weight, you lose most of it in the CO2 of your out-breath.

 Amazed yet?
 Our breath does incredible things in the body on its own when it is working properly.
 When we take it a step further and practice breathwork techniques like pranayama (one of the eight limbs of yoga) or conscious breathwork we can learn to calm, soothe and ground ourselves.
-We can even begin to rewrite neural patterns that have been created by traumatic events or just plan bad habits.
+We can even begin to rewrite neural patterns that have been created by traumatic events or generic bad habits.

 Now that we have some background, let’s get back to CO2.